yoki31/delivery-carrier/delivery_carrier_label_postlogistics/doc/guides/configuration.rst

 Configuration
 #############

-Here you will find how to configure Postlogistics WSBC module we just have installed.
+Here you will find how to configure PostLogistics WSBC module we just have installed.

 The configuration is done in: